-You can have the right container, allowed for drainage, and ready to plant, but if the soil isn’t right, all will fail.
+You can have the right container, allow for drainage, and be ready to plant, but if the soil isn’t right, all will fail.
 Soil type matters.
 Get the soil right and you are well on your way to a successful harvest.

 Not many people can just plant in the ground.
 They must first add nutrients and other elements before the soil is ready to plant.
 That type of original soil is not what you want in your pots and containers.

 Instead, use the correct potting soil mix for containers, whether you purchase a bag of organic container potting mix or you make your own.
 I opt for buying the organic container mix at Home Depot.
 It is affordable, healthy for plants, and works well.

 If you choose to make your own, follow these 3 simple steps to create container garden soil:

 - 1 Part Perlite

 You can mix these in a five-gallon bucket or a wheelbarrow.

 Get your FREE Water Retentive Soil Mix Skill Card!